screepers/cppreeps/README.md

 * Encoding with fixed bit depth (choses by maximum used code).

 * Dense bit packing (uses binary operations with resulting string bytes).

-* Compile time tuning to avoid UB while binary packing/unpacking with signed character types, so library _seems to be_ portable and stable :)

 * Header-only and STL-only open source.